Grimy/ConVector/doc/Specs.md

 Arbitrary curves are not useful in practice.
 NURBS are very nice, but slightly too complex for our purpose.
-As a compromise, DOV allows straight lines and cubic Béziers curves, and uses a format allowing possible future additions.
+As a compromise, DOV allows straight lines but uses a format allowing possible future additions.

-Likewise, DOV only supports flat colors, but adding gradients will be easy.
+Likewise, DOV only supports flat colors, but adding gradients would be easy.

 Details
 -------

-For consistency, 16-bits unsigned integers are used for *everything*.
-This allows treating the entire file a single uint16 array, which simplifies implementation and should give better cache performance.
+For consistency, pairs of 16-bits unsigned integers are used for *everything*.
+This allows treating the entire file a single array, which simplifies implementation and should give better cache performance.
 This is way more important than shaving a byte here and there.

-A DOV file starts with a 12-bytes header, containing the following fields:
+A DOV file starts with a 16-bytes header, containing the following fields:
-* Magic number 14847 (0x39FF), used to identify the DOV format
+* Magic number (0x2339, 0xFFAF), used to identify the DOV format
 * Reserved field.
-Should contain 0 (0x0000).
+Should contain only 0 (0x0000, 0x0000).
 May be used in a future version.
-* Width
-* Height
-* Original image’s width
-* Original image’s height
+* Dimensions of the image (width, height)
+* Dimension of the original image (width, height)

 For maximal accuracy, DOV images should make use of the full range of possible uint16 values, meaning that either “Width” or “Height” should be 65535.